survari/hro-iph-thesis-template/README.md

-# HRO IPH Thesis Template
+# HRO IPH Seminar Paper Template

 Inofficial template following the standards of the Institute of Philosophy's Methodenüberlebenskoffer (MÜK, "methods survival kit") at the University of Rostock.